 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Harper Woods residents.
+Wholesale trade is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Harper Woods folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.